Snowflake-Labs/sfquickstarts/site/sfguides/src/ask-questions-to-your-documents-using-rag-with-snowflake-cortex/ask-questions-to-your-documents-using-rag-with-snowflake-cortex.md

 - A Snowflake account with [Anaconda Packages](https://docs.snowflake.com/en/developer-guide/udf/python/udf-python-packages.html#using-third-party-packages-from-anaconda) enabled by ORGADMIN.
 - Snowflake Cortex vector functions for semantic distance calculations along with VECTOR as a data type enabled.

-> aside negative
-> NOTE: To get access to Snowflake Cortex vector functions and vector datatype (both currently in private preview) reach out to your Snowflake account team.

 <!-- ------------------------ -->
 ## Organize Documents and Create Pre-Processing Functions